cvvergara/pgrouting/doc/ksp/pgr_KSP.rst

     :end-before: --q2

 .. index::
-    single: KSP ; One to Many
+    single: KSP ; One to Many - Proposed on 3.6

 One to Many
 ...............................................................................